maxhougas/dicom/README.md

 - This program will read and parse dicom files representing them internally as an array of elements.
 - The element array can be "recursed" with the -r flag; childable nodes (those of VR SQ or tag 0xFFFEE000) will have their children arranged in a tree structure.
 - Elements are maintained in a way that the original file is recoverable from it's representation.
-- The representation can be written to a yaml or json format file with the -y or -j flags.
+- The representation can be written to a YAML or JSON format file with the -y or -j flags.
 - If the represention remains flat i.e. the -r flag is not issued, it can be written to a CSV format file.
 - Multiple DICOM files can be processed in batch by issuing a quoted, \n-delimited list to the -f flag.